mozillaarchive/deuxdrop/clients/addon/README.md

 # What?

-Jetpack add-in.
-Adds the following about URL's:
+Jetpack add-in that works in Firefox and Fennec.
+Adds the following URL's:

 - *about:dd*: Mobile deuxdrop UI.
 - *about:dddev*: Deuxdrop development UI.